Duskern/govuk-frontend/docs/contributing/coding-standards/css.md

 $my-example-var: value;
 ```

-### Don't write trailing zeros for numeric values with a decimal point
+### Don't write leading or trailing zeros for numeric values with a decimal point

 Bad:
 ```